What's nearby at Thorpe Forest, Norfolk

 Walking and hiking

-The Breckland landscape around Thorpe Forest is notable for its shallow pools, heathland and more recently planted forests, all of which are great walking country.
+The Breckland landscape around Thorpe Forest and Thetford Forest is notable for its shallow pools, heathland and more recently planted forests, all of which are great walking country.
 Here, you can go for short walks, long walks, coastal walks, historic walks and wildlife watching walks.

 Walking and hiking at Thorpe Forest